-1.1.8 Security
+1.1.7 Security

-- 1.1.8.1 Security guards are under instruction to check student's ID cards at all entry points of the school. - 1.1.8.2 Visitors are required to present an ID card and register their names and the purpose of their visit in the logbook and must checkout after completing their transaction. - 1.1.8.3 A visitor's pass will be issued to each visitor and should be displayed conspicuously while inside the campus. - 1.1.8.4 As a security measure, security personnel may require students to submit their bags, packages, and the like for inspection, including body frisking for concealed weapons and/or explosives.
-Gun-owners with a permit to carry must surrender their firearm with the security personnel at the entrance of the campus. - 1.1.8.5 The school reserves the right to refuse entry of any person under suspicion of disturbing the peace and order inside the campus.
-Peddlers are restricted from roaming around the school premises. - 1.1.8.6 Visitors intending to see a particular student during class hours will be initially required to see the Prefect of Discipline who will facilitate in informing the concerned student about the visitor. - 1.1.8.7 Visitors, including the immediate relatives of students, are not allowed to go to classrooms, laboratories, and other areas in the school where classes are conducted.
+1.1.7.1 Security guards are under instruction to check student's ID cards at all entry points of the school.

+1.1.7.2 Visitors are required to present an ID card and register their names and the purpose of their visit in the logbook and must checkout after completing their transaction.

+1.1.7.3 A visitor's pass will be issued to each visitor and should be displayed conspicuously while inside the campus.

+1.1.7.4 As a security measure, security personnel may require students to submit their bags, packages, and the like for inspection, including body frisking for concealed weapons and/or explosives.
+Gun-owners with a permit to carry must surrender their firearm with the security personnel at the entrance of the campus.

+1.1.7.5 The school reserves the right to refuse entry of any person under suspicion of disturbing the peace and order inside the campus.
+Peddlers are restricted from roaming around the school premises.

+1.1.7.6 Visitors intending to see a particular student during class hours will be initially required to see the Prefect of Discipline who will facilitate in informing the concerned student about the visitor.

+1.1.7.7 Visitors, including the immediate relatives of students, are not allowed to go to classrooms, laboratories, and other areas in the school where classes are conducted.
 Visitors should transact their concerns with students only at the SPS Office.

-1.1.9 Campus Curfew
+1.1.8 Campus Curfew

 The campus curfew is from 9:00 PM to 5:00 AM.
-No students or student organizations, even with their moderators, are allowed to stay inside the campus during the curfew period unless the organization has secured a permit through the Office of Student Personnel Services and approval of the VP for BEEA at least two (2) days before the intended purpose.
+No students or student organizations, even with their moderators, are allowed to stay inside the campus during the curfew period unless the organization has secured an endorsement from the Office of Student Support Services, recommendation from the Group Head for ASS and approval of the VP for BEEA or School President at least five (5) working days before the intended purpose.